Accessing the Consumer API

 Be aware that some endpoints take multi-part form-data or in a few cases return an octet stream.

-Read the Consumer API reference for the details of all endpoints provided by the Consumer API.
+Read the Swagger documentation included in the product or Consumer API reference for the details of all endpoints provided by the Consumer API.

 Downloading the Tachyon SDK

-The Tachyon SDK is available from the 1E Support Portal.
+The Tachyon .NET Consumer SDK is available from the 1E Support Portal.

 - Download the version of TachyonSDK zip that you require for your version of Tachyon: